 As an internet entrepreneur, your website is like your home on the Internet.
 And you want to keep that home safe, don’t you?
 If you’re using WordPress to run your site – kudos!
-You’ve got a great home, in an awesome neighbourhood.
-(Your home being WordPress and the neighbourhood being the WordPress community!)
+You’ve got a great home, in an awesome neighborhood.
+(Your home being WordPress and the neighborhood being the WordPress community!)

 In order for this process to work, you’ll need a smartphone – either an Android phone, iPhone or a BlackBerry.
 Other operating systems like Symbian and Samsung’s JAVA based mobile operating systems are not supported.
 This is because our authentication software will be the Google Authenticator app in our phone.
 If you’ve used Gmail or Dropbox’s 2FA feature in the past, then you’ve had had to install the Google Authenticator app.
 For folks who haven’t used the app – don’t worry.
 It’s a pretty easy process!

 We begin by installing the plugin in WordPress.
 To do this, go to WordPress Dashboard > Plugins > Add New.

 Search for “google authenticator” and install the first result that is displayed.